The Opening Teams

 Commissioner Idris Adamu

 Authority CommissionerControls the waiting list and enforces the Contact Protocol.
-The most hated bureaucrat in the Sprawl among bunker advocacy groups, and the person most directly responsible for the 0.4% casualty rate.
+The scar across his left cheek is from Bunker 1.
+He doesn't explain it and nobody who knows its origin asks.
 Every bunker he delays is a bunker that opens safely.
 Every bunker he delays is a bunker whose systems may fail before he reaches it.
+He visits Bunker 9914 — The Empty, 2,400 residents vanished, substrate patterns suggesting consciousness transfer — once a month.
+He has not published anything about those visits.

 Dr. Yuki Tanaka

 Chief ArchaeologistDeveloped the Classification System that categorizes bunker populations by isolation duration, ORACLE integration level, and cultural drift.
 Leads field research personally on high-complexity openings.
-Her system has been criticized as clinical — reducing human communities to taxonomic categories.
-It has also prevented three potential contact failures by identifying risk factors that field teams would have missed.
+Her triage weighting has been criticized by Zephyria's own anthropologists for correlating too closely with "population likely to adopt neural products quickly."
+She has responded to this criticism by publishing additional methodology papers.
+The weighting has not changed.

 Points of Inquiry